The Prime Minister of Canada

 Ralph Goodale, Minister of Public Safety

 First elected to parliament in 1974, Goodale (b.
 1949) is an elder statesman in the Liberal Party and the only cabinet minister to have worked for the Prime Minister’s father, Pierre Elliott Trudeau (1919-2000).
-He has held a wide array of cabinet jobs under previous administrations.
+He has held a wide array of cabinet jobs in previous Liberal administrations.
+Riding: Regina-Wascana, Saskatchewan.

 Carolyn Bennett, Minister of Aboriginal Affairs

 Dr. Bennett(b.
-1950) was a high-profile Toronto physician before entering politics, and served as health minister in the administration of Prime Minister Paul Martin (b.
+1950) was also a high-profile physician before entering politics, and served as health minister in the administration of Prime Minister Paul Martin (b.
 1938).
 She now leads the Trudeau government’s high-profile campaign to dramatically improve Canadian-Aboriginal relations.
+Riding: Toronto-St. Paul's, Ontario.

 Catherine McKenna, Minister of Environment